-Laundered sheets and pillowcases are available 24/7 for collection in the Ross Wing Laundry.
+Laundered sheets and pillowcases are available at specified times for collection in the Ross Wing Laundry.
 You will return your sheets for laundering on Sunday or Wednesday nights, or by contacting laundry staff during the day (the number will be on the Ross Wing Laundry Door).
 You are expected to use this service at least once a fortnight.